superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    export = sa.prepare_export(project, include_fuse=True)

-We can to download the prepared export with:
+We can download the prepared export with:

 .. code-block:: python